Skip to main content

 async function onPageChange(params: TablePageChangeParams): TablePageChangeResponse {

-const totalRecords = refetchTotal
+const totalRecords = refreshTotalRecords || prevTotalRecords === null

-? await postgres.countUsers(searchQuery)
+? await postgres.countUsers(searchQuery, filterBy)

 : prevTotalRecords;

-const pageOfUsers = await postgres.getUsers(offset, pageSize, searchQuery);
+const pageOfUsers = await postgres.getUsers(offset, pageSize, searchQuery, sortBy, filterBy);

 return {